 Special Plate Collections

 Each month, our Special Plate Team designates an organization to highlight and raise money for, through a special plate collection.
 The team meets approximately every three months to discuss and select organizations for this monthly collection.
 On the first Sunday of each month, the team gives a presentation during the morning service for the selected recipient of the month.
 During 2024 over $19,000 was contributed.
+Our Special Plate collection does make an impact in the community.
+Thanks to everyone for your support.

 If any church member would like to recommend an organization for a special plate collection, they may do so by contacting our Team Chair, Renee Swanson